dmwm/cms-htcondor-es/service-logstash/README.md

 We manage Logstash manually as a systemctl service.
 It is installed manually and all production settings can be found in this repository.

-- `systemctl` service config: /usr/lib/systemd/system/logstash.service.
-Historically, you can find service settings in:
+- `systemctl` main service config: `/usr/lib/systemd/system/logstash.service`.
+- Historically, you can find service settings in:
-    - /etc/systemd/system/logstash.service
+    - `/etc/systemd/system/logstash.service`
-    - /etc/systemd/system/multi-user.target.wants/logstash.service
+    - `/etc/systemd/system/multi-user.target.wants/logstash.service`
-- Current version: 8.5.2
+- Current version: `8.5.2`
-- Bin directory: /usr/share/logstash
+- Bin directory: `/usr/share/logstash`
-- ALL config directory: /etc/logstash
+- ALL config directory: `/etc/logstash`
-- Log directory: /var/log/logstash
+- Log directory: `/var/log/logstash`
-- Registry /var/lib/logstash/
+- Registry `/var/lib/logstash/`
+- OpenSearch user redentials in `secrets/es-cms-opensearch/logmon_spider_tenant_secret`

 #### How to install Logstash